hbctraining/Intro-to-shell-flipped/lessons/04_working_with_files.md

 | <button>/*pattern*</button>     | to search for a pattern (*n/N* to move to next/previous match)    |
 | <button>:%s/*search*/*replace*/g</button>     | to search for a pattern and replace for all occurences     |

-Practice some of the editing shortcuts, then quit the document without saving any changes.

 ***